DanielDemaria/School_Projects/README.md

 _demar@uiowa.edu_

-This page contains various projects that I have completed during my time at the University of Iowa
+This page contains various projects that I have completed during my time at the University of Iowa.